I spent my life as a teacher, but I might have

 time and the best of all places.

-greens of oiled-down sawdust.
-My grandfather either
+greens of oiled-down sawdust and sand.
+My grandfather, who

-for us to live there.
-Later, we moved into his little rent house
+me.
+Later, we moved into his

-in the garage sat a man with his hat pulled down over his face and
+In our garage sat a man with his hat pulled down over his face and

 troupe out the front door and around the house with the help of Barbara